ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

    z_mu, z_log_var = KLDivergenceLayer()([z_mu, z_log_var])

-Now when the final model is compiled, the collection of losses will be aggregated and added to the specified Keras loss function to form the loss we ultimately minimize.
+Now when the Keras model is finally compiled, the collection of losses will be aggregated and added to the specified Keras loss function to form the loss we ultimately minimize.
 If we specify the loss as the negative log-likelihood we defined earlier (``nll``), we recover the negative ELBO as the final loss we